nolauren/cartodbTutorial/README.md

 good free-tier of the service (no credit card needed; just an e-mail) which should suffice for the purposes of this tutorial.

+### Set-Up Account
+Go to https://cartodb.com/industries/education-and-research/ and sign-up.
+I suggest using your @yale.edu account.
+It will give you access to an education account, which comes with more options than a non-education account.

 ### Working with Openpaths data in CartoDB

 Importing data to CartoDB is, in theory, very easy.
 Just drag